rabbitmq/rabbitmq-website/site/upgrade.md

 We recommended that you upgrade Erlang together with RabbitMQ.
 Please refer to the [Erlang Version Requirements](/which-erlang.html) guide.

+## <a id="unsupported-inplace-upgrade" class="anchor" href="#unsupported-inplace-upgrade">Features that Do Not Support In-place Upgrades</a>

+[Priority queue](/priority.html) on disk data currently cannot be migrated in place between 3.6 and 3.7 (a later series).
+If an upgrade is performed in place, such queues would start empty (without any messages) after node restart.

+To migrate an environment with priority queues and preserve their content (messages), a [blue-green upgrade](blue-green-upgrade.html) strategy should be used.

 ## <a id="rabbitmq-plugins-compatibility" class="anchor" href="#rabbitmq-plugins-compatibility">Plugin Compatibility Between Versions</a>